StevenTammen/StevenTammen.github.io/pages/about.md

 ## Backend

-Please have a look at the readme in [this site's Github repository](https://github.com/StevenTammen/steventammen.github.io) for a brief technical summary of how it operates.
+Please have a look at the readme in [this site's Github repository](https://github.com/StevenTammen/steventammen.github.io) for a concise technical summary of how everything works.

 ## Stucture